tarantool/ansible-cartridge/doc/multiversion.md

 The default versioning approach for Tarantool Cartridge applications is quite simple:

-* only one version of application is installed on machine;
+* only one version of application is installed on a machine;
 * updating instance happens on instance restart.

-Such approach doesn't protect from accidental updating instance, that can lead to errors (for example, if router starts to use new schema earlier than storages).
+Such approach doesn't protect from accidental updating instance, that can lead to errors (for example, if router starts to use a new schema earlier than storages).
 The solution is using multiversion approach (currently it's fully supported only for [TGZ](/doc/tgz.md) packages).

 Multiversion approach:

-* several versions of application can be installed on machine;
+* several versions of application can be installed on a machine;
 * each instance uses fixed version - it is achieved by using symbolic links;
 * updating instance consists of:
-  * moving it's link to a newest version of application (see [`update_instance` step](/doc/scenario.md#update_instance));
+  * moving its link to the newest version of application (see [`update_instance` step](/doc/scenario.md#update_instance));
   * instance restart.